 The most striking difference of the zonal vegetation of ZB II compared to ZB I is the leaf shedding, as a seasonal rhythm.
-It can be seen that in all climatic zones the tree species always develop the type of leaf structure that ensures the greatest production under the respective climatic conditions.
+It can be seen that in all climatic zones the tree species always develop the type of leaf structure that ensures the greatest production adapted to the respective climatic conditions.
 The leaf organs are always short-lived structures, because they age very rapidly, which means that they soon lose the ability to assimilate CO2, which is their main task.
-The reason for this is probably the accumulation of dietary fibres, which are supplied to the leaf dissolved in the transpiration stream, as well as of metabolic by-products (tannins, alkaloids, terpenes, etc.), which, however, almost always also have a defensive role against herbivores.
+The reason for this is probably the accumulation of ballast material, which is supplied to the leaf dissolved in the transpiration stream, as well as of metabolic by-products (tannins, alkaloids, terpenes, etc.), which, however, almost always also have a defensive role against herbivores.

 Even the evergreen trees of ZB I soon shed the old leaves when the young ones have become functional.
 Some species have been observed even in ZB I to be evergreen in good rainy years, but to lose their leaves before the leaf buds sprout when an unusual drought occurs, so the trees are bare for a short time.
-In ZB II, a long drought season is normal, while the rainy season is very wet.
+In ZB II, a long drought season is normal, while the rainy season is mostly very wet.
 Accordingly, the tree species only develop very drought-sensitive large and thin leaves at the beginning of the rainy season, for which they need less building material per leaf area unit than for the thick leathery leaves of the species of ZB I. Although the thin leaves assimilate CO2 only during the wet season, the saving of organic material makes the annual balance of production more favourable.
 For CO2 assimilation, i.e. the production of organic matter, the assimilation intensity is decisive in addition to the leaf area.
 The latter is higher for thin leaves.

 The water balance of the trees in ZB II is very balanced during the rainy season.
-This is because the diurnal variation of the transpiration curve runs parallel to the evaporation curve and hardly shows any midday depressions, which are always a sign of incipient water shortage.
+This is because the diurnal variation of the transpiration curve runs parallel to the evaporation curve and hardly shows any midday depressions, which are always indicating a sign of incipient water shortage.
 The osmotic cell sap potentials of the leaves are also relatively low in the range of -0.7 to -1.9 MPa for all species.
 At the onset of drought, an increase in the sugar concentration in the cells of the leaves to six times is noticeable (by 0.2 MPa in absolute terms).
 Soon thereafter, yellowing or drying of the leaves occurs.

 Frost damage has been observed on the southern border of ZB II in Africa in unfavourable years (Ernst & Walker 1973).
 Sprouting of annual shoots and unfolding of leaves occurs only after the onset of rain (◘ Fig. E-5).
 But it is noticeable that the flower buds of many tree species open before the first rains.
-Since the petals have only cuticular, extremely low transpiration, this is associated with a hardly noticeable greater loss of water; on the other hand, pollination of the flowers by insects is facilitated in the still bare forest.
+Since the petals have only cuticular, extremely low transpiration, this is associated with a hardly noticeable greater loss of water; on the other hand, pollination of the flowers by insects is facilitated in the still leafless forest.